bluzi/travis-buddy/README.md

 To run a local instance of *TravisBuddy*, you'll need a github access token.
 You can get one by following [this link](https://github.com/settings/tokens), then press `Generate new token`, and hit the `Generate token` button.

 Now, you can use one of these methods to run the project:
-Either make an environment variable called `githubAccessToken`, and set its value to your access token, and execute `bin/www`, like that:
+Either make an environment variable called `githubAccessToken`, and set its value to your access token, and execute `bin/www`, like this:
 ```shell
 export githubAccessToken=yourAccessToken
 node bin/www